Table of Contents

 It also plays a major role after the product reaches the market.
 The standard includes requirements for monitoring performance, managing complaints, and dealing with issues that may come up in the field.
 These steps are a key part of staying in line with current regulations and keeping quality high over time.

-Companies that build their QMS around ISO 13485 tend to be more organized, especially when it comes to audits.
+Medical device companies that build their QMS around ISO 13485 tend to be more organized, especially when it comes to audits.
 Their documentation is clearer, their teams are better prepared, and their development cycles tend to run more smoothly.

 Quality Forward offers an electronic QMS for medical device manufacturers.
 It runs on the ServiceNow platform and brings all core quality processes into one secure space.
 From CAPA and design controls to audits, complaints, and training, everything is connected in one system that’s easy to access and manage.